-One can define a general equilibrium by combining gravity equation (9) with additional assumptions about a country's spending (on different industries) and factor market clearing.
-To illustrate, we describe the conditions of an equilibrium with multiple industries and one factor input (labor) in Appendix A 1.9.
+One can define a general equilibrium by combining gravity in (9) with additional assumptions about a country's spending (on different industries) and factor market clearing.
+To illustrate, we describe the conditions of an equilibrium with multiple industries and one factor input (labour) in Online Appendix A 1.9.